-The whole point of infinite machine intelligence is to create new paths on its own beyond our scripts and beyond our thoughts.
-As said a thousand times before, the whole point is pushing the limits of human intelligence, not simply labelling it as machine intelligence or artificial intelligence.
+The whole point of infinite machine intelligence is to create new paths on their own beyond our scripts and our thoughts.
+As said a thousand times before, the whole point is pushing the limits of human intelligence, not simply labeling it as machine intelligence or artificial intelligence.

 It would be hard to predict just how it’s going to play out because we still have a lot of work ahead of us and there are a lot more unknown variables on the table.
 Infinite machine intelligence is but inevitably going to be the future of AI and ML.

 Possibility of the creation of infinite machine intelligence

 - First and foremost, it all depends on the amount of effort we put in and the progression of AI and ML.
 Once we have enough research, it’s possible to make a highly-intelligent machine that will be able to advance at near-infinite speeds.